ClementTsang/polify/README.md

-# polify
+# Polify

 WIP

 ---

 Low-poly image generator library.
 Written in Rust, compatible with WebAssembly.
-Try it out [here]()!

 ## Usage of library